ssvlabs/ssv/docs/specs/NETWORKING.md

 Libp2p allows to create a bidirectional stream between two peers and implement the corresponding wire messaging protocol. \
 See more information in [IPFS specs > communication-model - streams](https://ipfs.io/ipfs/QmVqNrDfr2dxzQUo4VN3zhG4NV78uYFmRpgSktWDc2eeh2/specs/7-properties/#71-communication-model---streams).

 **PubSub**

+GossipSub ([v1.1](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md)) is the pubsub protocol used in SSV.

-PubSub is used as an infrastructure for broadcasting messages among a group (AKA subnet) of operator nodes.
+The main purpose is for broadcasting messages to a group (AKA subnet) of nodes. \

-GossipSub ([v1.1](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md)) is the pubsub protocol used in SSV. \
-In short, each node saves metadata regards subscriptions of other peers in the network, and propagates messages only to a subset of peers (subscribed, neighbors and random peers) for a specific topic.
+In addition, the following are achieved as well:

+- subscriptions metadata helps to get liveliness information of nodes
+- pubsub scoring enables to prune bad/malicious peers based on network behavior and application-specific rules

 The following parameters are used for initializing pubsub:

-- `floodPublish` was turned on for better reliability, as peer's own messages will be propagated to a larger set of peers (see [Flood Publishing](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#flood-publishing))
+- [`v0`] `floodPublish` was turned on for better reliability, as peer's own messages will be propagated to a larger set of peers
+  (see [Flood Publishing](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#flood-publishing))
-- `peerOutboundQueueSize` / `validationQueueSize` were increased to `600`, to avoid dropped messages on bad connectivity or slow processing
+- [`v0`] `peerOutboundQueueSize` / `validationQueueSize` were increased to `600`, to avoid dropped messages on bad connectivity or slow processing
-- `directPeers` includes the exporter peer ID, to ensure it gets all messages
+- [`v0`] `directPeers` includes the exporter peer ID, to ensure it gets all messages
-- `msgID` is a custom function that calculates a `msg-id` based on the message content hash. the default function uses the `sender` and `msg_seq` and therefore causes redundancy in message processing (nodes might process the same message because it came from different senders).
+- [`v1`] `msgID` is a custom function that calculates a `msg-id` based on the message content hash. the default function uses the `sender` and `msg_seq` and therefore causes redundancy in message processing (nodes might process the same message because it came from different senders).
-- `signPolicy` was set to `StrictNoSign` to avoid producing and verifying message signatures in the pubsub router, which is a costly, redundant operation.
+- [`v1`] `signPolicy` was set to `StrictNoSign` to avoid producing and verifying message signatures in the pubsub router, which is a costly, redundant operation.

 **TODO: add peer scoring**